 Different equipments and dental tools are used in every dental clinic.
-Same equipments are used for all the patients.
-Proper hygiene and sterilization is necessary in order to prevent diseases to occur and spread.
+The same equipment is used for all the patients.
+Proper hygiene and sterilization are necessary in order to prevent diseases to occur and spread.
 There have been many cases which were seen in hospitals that told they have been here due to maltreatment at dental clinics and their poor hygienic conditions or no sterilization at all.

-Every dental setup has a different mean of getting its equipments and gears sterilized.
+Every dental setup has a different means of getting its equipment and gears sterilized.
 The way of sterilization process depends upon a particular region as well.
-Developed countries have more advanced ways to sterilize the equipments and can be trusted as well.
+Developed countries have more advanced ways to sterilize the equipment and can be trusted as well.
 Developing countries also strive for the best possible sterilization of these gadgets.

 Every dental setup carries out the cleaning process of the utensils.
 There are two types of cleaning; whether manual or automated.
 Manual cleaning involves the use of hands, scrubbing and presoaking.
 High quality detergents are used.
 It is better to go for automated cleaning because there is no exposure to blood.
 There are good machines available that cleanse the dental tools in a closed environment.
 Once cleansed, the dental tools are dried up thoroughly.
 If not dried, the corrosion might occur and the apparatus might get contaminated again.
 Then, before the instruments undergo sterilization process, they are packaged.
 There are different packaging materials.
 The mode of sterilization determines the type of packaging material.
 Why packaging should be done?
 This is to protect the instruments from being contaminated again after sterilization.